dotnet/AspNetCore.Docs/aspnetcore/fundamentals/host/web-host.md

 ### Shutdown Timeout

-Specifies the amount of time to wait for the web host to shut down.
+Specifies the amount of time to wait for Web Host to shut down.

 **Key**: shutdownTimeoutSeconds
 **Type**: *int*